Recommendations

 Philip Grant attempts to reclaim five million dollars in gold stolen from his fathers' steamer by a submarine.

-The influence of William James Craft in Beasts of Paradise can be felt in the way modern Action films handle cinematic excellence.
+The influence of William James Craft in Beasts of Paradise can be felt in the way modern Adventure films handle cinematic excellence.
 From the specific lighting choices to the pacing, this 1923 release set a high bar for atmospheric immersion.

 Dir: Dallas M. Fitzgerald